3M Earplugs Lawsuit Update

-Patients with tinnitus all hear “phantom” sounds when in quiet environments, but the condition’s presentation can vary.
-For some, the issue is specific to one ear; for others, it affects both.
-The pitch and volume of the phantom sounds can both vary, from a barely noticeable background hum to noises so loud they interfere with a patient’s hearing.
-Tinnitus is an irregular problem for some, but constant for others.
+Patients with tinnitus hear “phantom” sounds even in quiet environments; however, the presentation of the tinnitus can vary.
+It can affect one or both ears.
+The pitch and volume of the phantom sounds can vary, from barely noticeable to so loud they interfere with a patient’s hearing.
+Tinnitus is an inconsistent problem for some people but constant for others.

 Along with depression and anxiety, patients who suffer from tinnitus may also experience:

 - Increased irritability/frustration

 While most people think of tinnitus only as a minor annoyance, millions endure severe cases of tinnitus that severely limit their quality of life.

 According to specialists, this continual distraction may be so damaging that it hinders relationships and job performance by making it difficult to focus on activities or discussions.
 Overall, tinnitus has many adverse personal and economic impacts.

 - Inability to understand speech, especially in noisy places